 Year 3/4 (Final year)

-Final Design Project: You'll manage an entire industrial design project through specification, conceptual and detail design and present this through CAD visualisation and digital media.
+Design Engineering Projects 3: You'll manage an entire industrial design project through specification, conceptual and detail design and present this through CAD visualisation and digital media.
 You'll design for the needs of people, industry and society.

 Business Development: The importance of strategic management in the business development process.
 You'll raise your entrepreneurial spirit and business decision-making.
 This will enhance your capacity to recognise and capitalise on competitive and innovative opportunities in a changing business environment.

 Advanced Mechanics & Simulation: Systematic procedures for analysis, communication of work and ideas, practical and aesthetic aspects in design, and responsible use of technology.
 There's a mix of applied mechanics, biomechanical engineering, computer simulations, design, and energy science and technology.

 Research Based Electronics: You'll work in a team on a set of technical problems after individual research.
 This will help you to develop problem solving skills and effectively communicate solutions in your professional life as a design engineer.